Editor's note: This article has been updated to remove the name of a victim who was later covered by a publication ban.

 What we know:

 The early morning attack on Sept.
 28 took place in an apartment in the Lanky Court building, near the Esso gas station.
-The incident left Elvis Lafferty dead while Elsie Mantla had to be evacuated to Edmonton for stab wounds.
+The incident left Elvis Lafferty dead while another victim had to be evacuated to Edmonton for stab wounds.
 Mantla, according to an RCMP press release from the time, turned himself in.

 According to the CBC, Mantla “has a history of violent behavior, including previous convictions of assault, sexual assault, and assaulting a peace officer.”

-“In 2014, he served about 100 days in jail for breaking a court order to stay away from Elsie Mantla’s residence and not to contact her.”
+“In 2014, he served about 100 days in jail for breaking a court order to stay away from a residence.”

 Stanley Abel Jr: